ekeilty17/Python/Math/Linear Algebra/README.md

 This code preforms common operations one would do in a first year linear algebra course such as Gaussian Elimination, checking if a set of vectors are linearly independent, and Change of Basis.

 ## Matrix
 In essense a matrix is just a 2D list.
-Here is the list of methods associated with the matrix object.
+Here are the list of methods associated with the matrix object.

 * .get()
 * .setRow(r)